Click here to see videos from MSP expeditions on YouTube. Select the segment entitled "Mission-Specific Platforms".

 THE ROLE OF MISSION-SPECIFIC PLATFORMS IN IODP

 Since the start of the Integrated Ocean Drilling Program (IODP) in 2003, the ambitious expansion of scientific exploration beneath the oceans has been made possible by the increased drilling capability provided by multi-platform operations.
 The Implementing Organisation in Europe, ESO (ECORD Science Operator), which conducts mission-specific platforms (MSPs) for the IODP has carried out six expeditions: in the ice-covered waters of the Arctic; the shallow waters around Tahiti and off the coasts of New Jersey (USA), the Australian Great Barrier Reef, the Baltic Sea and the mid-Atlantic Ocean (Atlantis Massif) which ended in February 2016.
-The current MSP expedition is to the Gulf of Mexico (Expedition 364: (Chicxulub K-Pg Impact Crater) from April to June 2016.
+The most recent MSP expedition (Expedition 364: Chicxulub K-Pg Impact Crater) ended its offshore phase on 31st May 2016.
 But what is a mission-specific platform and how does it differ from other IODP platforms?

 WHAT IS A MISSION-SPECIFIC PLATFORM?